paddygord/Vulkan/README.md

 <img src="./documentation/images/vulkanlogoscene.png" alt="Vulkan demo scene" height="256px">

-This is a fork of [Sascha Willems](https://github.com/SaschaWillems) excellent Vulkan examples page with some modifications.
+This is a fork of [Sascha Willems](https://github.com/SaschaWillems) excellent [Vulkan examples](https://github.com/SaschaWillems/Vulkan) with some modifications.

 * All of the code except for the VulkanDebug stuff has been ported to use the [nVidia VKCPP wrapper](https://github.com/nvpro-pipeline/vkcpp)
 * All platform specific code for Windows and Linux has been consolidated to use [GLFW 3.2](http://www.glfw.org/)
-* Project files for Visual Studio have been removed in favor of a pure CMake based system
+* Project files for Visual Studio have been removed in favor of a pure [CMake](https://cmake.org/) based system
 * Binary files have been removed in favor of CMake external projects
-* A number of fixes to bugs that prevent the original examples from running on Visual Studio 2012 have been fixed
 * Enable validation layers by default when building in debug mode
+* Avoid excessive use of vkDeviceWaitIdle and vkQueueWaitIdle
+* Avoid excessive use of explicit image layout transitions, instead using implicit transitions via the RenderPass and Subpass definitions
+* A number of fixes to bugs that prevent the original examples from running on Visual Studio 2012 have been fixed (not necessarily all though)

 ## Known issues